glaucius/aws-waf-terraform-advanced-rules/README.md

 - **Issues**: If you encounter any bugs or have feature requests, please open an [issue](https://github.com/glaucius/aws-waf-terraform-advanced-rules/issues) on our GitHub repository.

 Feel free to reach out if you have any questions or concerns.
 I value your feedback and I'm dedicated to making your experience with my rules as smooth as possible.

+Btw, you can also reach out me using my email, glaucius at gmail.com.

+Thanks a lot !!!